Do you know what the very basic idea behind marketing is?

 What Are the Steps You Should Take to Build an Online Following for Your Fitness Studio?

 Focus on mobile: For the majority of industries, the way that they communicate with their target audience will be through mobile.
-A recent study by Smart Insights found that the hours outside a typical working day mobile phone and tablet was the main device people used and it is during these hours you are more likely to engage them.
+A recent study by Smart Insights found that the hours outside a typical working day mobile phone and tablet was the primary device people used and it is during these hours you are more likely to engage them.
 The study also found that 90% of the time spent on these devices was on apps.

 Source: Smart Insights

 Being present on Facebook and Instagram in particular as they are the most effective for a fitness business and have the additional powerful advertising capabilities that we discussed.
-Alongside this, discuss with your web developer to make sure your website is optimized for mobile.
+Alongside this, talk with your web developer to make sure your website is optimized for mobile.

 The final point of discussion is that it is becoming more and more essential for your fitness studio to have your own branded app.
 Not only can you be discoverable in the App Store and the Google Play Store, but it gives your fitness studio a more professional outward look.